reedhedges/AriaCoda/README.md

 Over time, the library may be more consistently modernized to C++17 or later (unless significant rewriting of generally working and stable code would be required).
 This may require further deprecating, removing or changing some interfaces.
-The biggest changes will likely be to replace Functors, ArTime, and threading and other OS portability wrappers with newer C++ standards, and possibly requiring use of smart pointers especially when objects or references are passed into or out of the ARIA API, as well as more consistent use of e.g. `std::string`
+The biggest changes will likely be to replace ArFunctor, ArTime, and threading and other OS portability wrappers with newer C++ standards, and possibly requiring use of smart pointers especially when objects or references are passed into or out of the ARIA API, as well as more consistent use of e.g. `std::string`